 Americans have recognized Black history annually since 1926, first as "Negro History Week" and later as "Black History Month."
 What you might not know is that Black history had barely begun to be studied-or even documented-when the tradition originated.
 Although Black people have been in America at least as far back as colonial times, it was not until the 20th century that they gained a respectable presence in the history books.

 Blacks Absent from History Books

-We owe the celebration of Black History Month, and more importantly, the study of black history, to Dr. Carter G. Woodson.
+We owe the celebration of Black History Month, and more importantly, the study of Black history, to Dr. Carter G. Woodson.
 Born to parents who were former slaves, he spent his childhood working in the Kentucky coal mines and enrolled in high school at age twenty.
 He graduated within two years and later went on to earn a Ph.D. from Harvard.
-The scholar was disturbed to find in his studies that history books largely ignored the black American population-and when blacks did figure into the picture, it was generally in ways that reflected the inferior social position they were assigned at the time.
+The scholar was disturbed to find in his studies that history books largely ignored the Black American population-and when Black people did figure into the picture, it was generally in ways that reflected the inferior social position they were assigned at the time.